-Big, chunky, double chocolate brownie cookies packed with chocolate chips, crunchy pecans, and walnuts.
+Maida Heatter’s Big, chunky, double chocolate brownie cookies, packed with chocolate chips, crunchy pecans, and walnuts.
+Our favorite chocolate cookies ever!

-There’s a story behind these chocolate Whopper cookies: A long time ago, I lived in Miami and spent a few years working at a wine store; tasting, spitting, not spitting (a job perk), unloading cases of wine and every once in a while selling wine to customers.
+My job consisted of tasting, spitting, sometimes not spitting (a job perk), unloading cases of wine and every once in a while selling wine to customers.

 She had a sweetly disarming way about her, and she’d usually bring in some of her cellophane-wrapped homemade cookies for us to sample.